TSakthikeerthika/Air_Quality_Analysis/README.md

 Dataset details:
-Location wise daily ambient air-quality tamilnadu-year 2014

-It has the columns named as Stn Code, Sampling Date, State, City/Town/Village/Area, Location of Monitoring Station, Agency, Type of Location, SO2, NO2, RSPM/PM10, PM 2.5
+Location wise daily ambient air-quality tamilnadu-year 2014 It has the columns named as Stn Code, Sampling Date, State, City/Town/Village/Area, Location of Monitoring Station, Agency, Type of Location, SO2, NO2, RSPM/PM10, PM 2.5

 # Step 1:Load the dataset and  Understanding the Dataset

-Imported dataset using pandas library , by using inbuild fucntion .head() ,.tail() , .info() , .describe() we understand the datset.

-for example, the .head() method is used to display the first five rows of a DataFrame.By default, it shows the first 5 rows, but you can specify the number of rows to display by passing an argument, like df.head(10) to display the first 10 rows.
+Imported dataset using pandas library , by using inbuild fucntion .head() ,.tail() , .info() , .describe() we understand the datset. for example, the .head() method is used to display the first five rows of a DataFrame.By default, it shows the first 5 rows, but you can specify the number of rows to display by passing an argument, like df.head(10) to display the first 10 rows.
 It is helpful for quickly inspecting the structure and content of a DataFrame.

-The .info() method provides a concise summary of a DataFrame, including the data types of each column, non-null counts, and memory usage.
-It's useful for understanding the structure of your DataFrame, especially when dealing with large datasets.

-The .describe() method generates descriptive statistics of the central tendency, dispersion, and shape of the distribution of a DataFrame's columns.
-It provides information such as count, mean, standard deviation, minimum, 25th percentile, median (50th percentile), 75th percentile, and maximum.
-It's particularly useful for getting a quick overview of the statistical measures of your data.

 # step 2:Data Pre-Processing
 I drop the column PM 2.5 having full of NaN values.